s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 > #### GM Note: Glitterstim
 > Giving the user a brief, pleasurable, telepathic boost and heightened mental state, glitterstim is a valuable and potent variety of the drug family "spice" that is mined on Kessel and is tightly controlled by the Galactic Empire.
 >
 > Produced from the webs of spice spiders, the spice is photoactive, so it has to be mined in total darkness and packaged in an opaque paper or be ruined.
-Glitterstim is quite addictive—casual use can quickly lead to full-blown addiction.
+Glitterstim is quite addictiveâ€”casual use can quickly lead to full-blown addiction.
 "Cutters" prepare the spice for sale.
 Glitterstim addicts are sometimes called "glit-biters."

 <img src='https://www.gmbinder.com/images/3PXM0or.png' style='position:absolute;top:490px;left:70px;width:300px' />